NBIO 890.001 Special Topics in Neurobiology: Microscopy (1-5 cr)

 BIOL 850- Seminar in Neurobiology: Principles of Brain Evolution (3 cr)

 Vertebrate brains share many similarities, but they also differ in many ways and those differences underlie many species’ differences in behavior.
 This seminar will focus on the principles that guided the evolutionary changes in the vertebrate brain.
 Topics will include: What are the implications of increases in brain size?
 How do new neural connections arise?
 What, if anything, is unique about human brains?
 Fall.
 Burmeister.

 PHCO 728- Neuropharmacology of Alcohol and Substance Abuse (3 cr)

 A lecture/discussion course on the biological bases of alcohol and substance abuse.
 Spring. (alt years) Morrow.

 The goal of this course is to provide a concise and stimulating investigation of the field of Developmental Genetics.
 Upon completion of this course students will understand the basic concepts and issues of the field, have an appreciation for the complexity of development at the genetic, cellular and molecular level, and be able to approach the literature with this framework.
 Fall.
 Bautch.

 BIOS 600- Principles of Statistics Infer (3 cr)

 Bios 600 is an introductory course in probability and statistical inference.
 This course serves as an introduction to the collection, summarization, analyzation and presentation of data.Topics include sampling, measurement, descriptive statistics, probability, tests of hypotheses, condence intervals, two-sample t-tests, ANOVA, simple linear regression, 2-way tables, and the chi-square distribution.
-Fall.
-Long.
 Spring.
-Monaco.
+David Herman-Giddens.
+Staff.
+JANE MONACO

 PHCO 750 Applied Biostatistics